theseion/Fuel/README.md

 # Report bugs
 You may very well find something that is broken.
 When you do, please open an issue in the [GitHub bug tracker](https://github.com/theseion/Fuel/issues) and we'll get back to you promptly.

+# Documentation
+The documentation is generated from this repository and lives [here](https://theseion.github.io/Fuel).

-# More documentation
+# Origins
-The main hub for documentation is our page at [RMoD, INRIA](http://rmod.inria.fr/web/software/Fuel)
+Fuel started its life as a thesis project by [@marianopeck](https://github.com/marianopeck) at [RMoD, Inria](https://rmod.inria.fr/web).
+[@tinchodias](https://github.com/tinchodias) later worked on it as part of his own work (also at RMoD).

+The Fuel team would like to thank RMoD and especially [@Ducasse](https://github.com/Ducasse) for the support and for letting us continue development as an open source project.